Twilight4/debian-setup/README.md

 - A short time (like 2 minutes) in turn indicates the device is self-encrypting and its BIOS function will wipe the internal encryption key instead of overwriting all data cells

 ### Warning:
 - Triple check that the correct drive designation is used.
-There is **no turning back** once the command is confirmed.
+There is **_no turning back_** once the command is confirmed.
 You have been warned.
 - Ensure that the drive is not mounted when this is ran (`findmnt /mnt/sdX`).
 If a secure erase command is issued while the device is mounted, it will not erase properly.

-### Skip those steps if using my installation scripts
-- Issue the ATA Secure Erase command `hdparm --user-master u --security-erase PasSWorD /dev/sdX`.
-- After a successful erasure the drive security should automatically be set to disabled `hdparm -I /dev/sdX`.
+~~- Issue the ATA Secure Erase command `hdparm --user-master u --security-erase PasSWorD /dev/sdX`. ~~ ~~- After a successful erasure the drive security should automatically be set to disabled `hdparm -I /dev/sdX`.~~

+### Launch the script
 1. `curl` and execute the script `curl -LO https://raw.githubusercontent.com/Twilight4/arch-install/master/install_sys.sh`.
 Before launching the script do `pacman -Sy` in case the script would fail and then `bash install_sys.sh`
 2. After rebooting and removing the iso, launch the script on your non-root acc `bash install_user.sh`